 , because it conveys that the player's attacks are actually landing damage.
 Especially important if the boss has a weak point on its body

 that must be hit in order to cause any damage (in which case usually just the weak part of the enemy will flash).
-Sometimes player can flash in a different color too when hit, when the game doesn't feature Mercy Invincibility
+Sometimes the player also flashes in a different color when hit, when the game doesn't feature Mercy Invincibility

 Prolonged flashing may also signify that an enemy has Mercy Invincibility

 after you have attacked it, in which case you must wait for it to stop flashing before you can damage it again.